kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ## Goals

-The aim of this post is to reverse engineer yet again a simple binary and get going with understanding the flow of disassembled code and how to read it and understand how it works.
+The goal is to reverse engineer a simple binary and understanding of the flow of disassembled code, how to read it, and understand how it works.
 We'll take a look at concepts such as:

-* The execution of a program
+* The execution of a program: What happens when software is run?
 * A brief look at what are frames and symbols
-* Flags, strings in Radare
+* Checking flags and strings in Radare
 * Understanding program flow and disassembled code
 * Visual graphs
-* Function calls and flow
 * Extra: What are stack canaries on Linux?

 ## Setup